 If the problem persists, then remove all 4 cartridges from the carriage.
-Pull up on the PRINTHEAD release latch (providing PRINTHEAD is removable, latch will be located at right side of PRINTHEAD assembly – see below) and remove PRINTHEAD.
+If present for your printer model, pull up on the PRINTHEAD release latch (NOTE: if PRINTHEAD is removable, latch will be located at right side of PRINTHEAD assembly – see below) and remove PRINTHEAD.
 Inspect electrical contacts on PRINTHEAD and on Carriage for ink residue.
 Adhering to manufacturer instructions, thoroughly clean the electrical contacts.
 Reinstall the PRINTHEAD and lower latch to secure.
 Reinstall cartridges and retest.

 Connectivity problems, between the cartridge and Printhead, include error messages such as “Unrecognized“, “Missing or Damaged“, or “Ink Cartridge Problem”.
 Also refer to NOTE at bottom of page.